Main-April/JustCode/README.md

-# Nanotypes.js
+# Just ...
+Code !

-A lightweight JavaScript library designed to simplify web development without Node.js or Python dependencies.
-You can personnalize your experience using the differents files how you want.
+Just Code is a JavaScript library created to accelerate the development of all kinds of websites.

 ## Installation